Political Science

 In advising students for their 4 year plans, faculty advisers will also help students to determine when POSC majors will be able to study abroad and/or in Washington, DC and when they can participate in internships for 1 to 3 credits as “free elective” credits.
 The best time for a student to go to DC for the Washington Semester Program (WSP) at American University is the spring of their junior year.
 The best times to study abroad are the spring semesters of their sophomore or junior year and fall of their junior year.

-Students are informed by the major form and their faculty advisers when the four required courses.
+Students are informed by the major form and their faculty advisers when the four required courses are offered.
 POSC 201 is usually offered every semester.
-Incoming students a score of 4 or 5 on the AP SAT exam on American government are not required to take POSC 201.
+Incoming students with a score of 4 or 5 on the AP SAT exam in American government are not required to take POSC 201.
 Transfer students who have earned at least a C (2.0) in a 200-level American politics course at another college (but not online) may use it to satisfy POSC 201, depending on the POSC chair’s evaluation of that course’s syllabus.

 Courses taken at other institutions by transfer students must be evaluated by the department chair if the courses are to fulfill major requirements.
 Of the five electives required for the POSC major, students must take at least three electives within this department.